Skip to content

 2. Key format: "tool:<toolName>:<toolCallID>:<key>" ensures state isolation for concurrent calls

-3. Fallback handling: If tool call ID is not available (older versions or special scenarios), use "default" as fallback
+3. Fallback handling: If tool call ID is empty (older versions or special scenarios), use "default" as fallback

 This ensures that when the LLM calls calculator multiple times concurrently (e.g., calculator(1,2) and calculator(3,4)), each call has its own independent timing data.